paritytech/chatbot/README.md

 OPENAI_API_KEY=
 ```

+You also need to use Weaviate.
+For local development, we have a `docker-compose` image.
+If you have a deployed instance, you'll need to update the values with the ones from that instance.

 Once that is all completed, you can run the following command to download all the necessary files and generate the embeddings:

 ```bash